 - All projects must leave no trace on the Walker campus, cause no damage to the building or artworks, and take no more than one day to install/de-install.

 - Projects may not involve plant materials, live animals, or food for public consumption made outside of the Walker’s catering agreements.

 - All projects must comply with the Walker’s non-discrimination and anti-harassment policies.

 - Projects must be appropriate for a general audience, including visitors of all ages and with a range of physical abilities.

 - Events will take place on Thursday nights on dates pre-selected by Walker staff.
 Mn Artists Presents will run from 5–9pm on these given evenings.
-The events are scheduled for May 3 and August 23, 2018.
-Applicants should be available for both dates.
+The events are scheduled for May 2, August 29, and November 7, 2019.
+Applicants should be available for all three dates.

 - Events may take place in different public spaces and rental spaces at the Walker Art Center.
 Please note that space availability is contingent on facility rentals and other bookings.

 - The guest curator will receive a stipend, as well as a budget to commission other artist projects and collaborators, in consultation with Walker staff.
-Budgets for each program range from $5000-6000, which goes towards materials, event production support, documentation, materials, artist stipends, and includes a guest curator stipend of $1600 as part of the overall budget.
+Budgets for each program are around $5000, which goes towards materials, event production support, documentation, materials, and artist stipends.
+The guest curator receives a $1600 stipend (on top of the $5000 program budget).
 Travel and lodging will be covered for artists who live in greater Minnesota.